 Deciding to go to rehab for your substance use disorder is an essential first step.
-However, some people are concerned about whether they will have a job after completing rehab and often ask, “Can I get fired for going to rehab?”
+However, some people are concerned about whether they will have a job after completing rehab and often ask, “Can you get fired for going to rehab?”

 Do I Have to Tell My Employer I am Going to Rehab?

-Can I Get Fired for Going to Rehab?
+Can You Get Fired for Going to Rehab?

-Employers cannot fire you for going to rehab.
+It’s totally natural to ask, “Can my job fire me for going to rehab?
+You’ll be relieved to know that employers cannot fire you for going to rehab.
 Treating addiction is considered a chronic medical condition.
 As such, your employer cannot end your employment by seeking medical care for your medical condition.

 However, employers may fire employees when there is a legitimate reason, such as constantly showing up late, missing too much work, or not performing one’s job duties.
 So, if your substance use affects your work performance, your employer could theoretically terminate you.
 Yet, they cannot directly fire you for wanting to go to rehab.